rainerpm/CSAssignmentChecker/README.md

 ### Overview

 The **CSAssignmentChecker.py** program verifies python or java assignments submitted by students.
 This program currently supports basic verification for Python programs and more advanced verification for JAVA programs.
-Student assignments are organized into assignment groups, each of which has a "scoreboard" file showing the results for each student in that class.
-The program supports directly emailing teacher comments to students (or using the clipboard when the school's network blocks automated emailing from a program).
+Student assignments are organized into assignment groups, each of which has a "scoreboard" file showing the results for each student.
+The program supports directly emailing a teacher comment to a student.

 ### Requirements
   * Python (https://www.python.org/downloads/)